Retailers need to be using multichannel ecommerce in order to increase sales. It’s that simple.

 Xero’s package for SMBs is $55 cheaper than Quickbooks

-With its 350 integrations Xero is perfecting for linking to your ecommerce platform and inventory management system.
-It allows you to grant access to an unlimited number of users with your business.
+With its 350 integrations Xero is perfect for linking to your ecommerce platform and inventory management system – with Veeqo providing a direct integration between Xero and Shopify, Magento, WooCommerce, BigCommerce, Amazon and eBay.
+And it allows you to grant access to an unlimited number of users with your business.

 A household name, especially in North America, Quickbooks is the original market leader.